Main illustration: Jason Murphy

 Too often, your customers experience your org chart.

 Too often, your customers experience your org chart – just because separate teams are responsible for segments of the experience does not mean the experience should feel segmented.
 Is the experience starting with an ad (demand generation), leading to the landing page (product marketing), on to the shopping cart (growth), then landing in the product consistent?
-In preparation for the Educate launch, everyone responsible for visual design and content – brand design, product marketing, content strategy, product management, product design, and engineers – reviewed the experience from start to finish to make sure the “handoffs” were cohesive, clear, and concise.
+In preparation for the Articles launch, everyone responsible for visual design and content – brand design, product marketing, content strategy, product management, product design, and engineers – reviewed the experience from start to finish to make sure the “handoffs” were cohesive, clear, and concise.

 Outcome: Everyone involved knows the minor tweaks they need to make to create a cohesive experience.